 Q: I see lots of products claiming to be 'Bury Black Pudding', how can I be sure that yours is the genuine product?

 A: We are the only Black Pudding manufacturer based in the town of Bury, our product is made to a traditional Bury recipe which is over 100 years old.
 We don't currently have geographical protection, so black pudding rings made outside of this region can be named 'Bury Black Pudding', but if it doesn't bare the Bury Black Pudding Company logo, it isn't ours.
-We believe that a genuine Bury Black Pudding should be produced in Bury.
+We believe that a genuine Bury Black Pudding should be produced in this region.

 Q: Where can I buy your black pudding products from?